-As a scientist, part of my job includes promoting public engagement with science.
-To that end, I regularly visit K-12 classrooms for educational activities and presentations.
-I have also helped out with events at science centers, libraries, community centers, and juvenile detention facilities.
+I work to promote public engagement with science by regularly visiting K-12 classrooms for educational activities and presentations, and by helping out with events at science centers, libraries, community centers, and juvenile detention facilities.

 Teachers and other community leaders who would like me to join them for an educational event may contact me by email for more information.
-I am currently based in the Inland Empire region of California.
+I am currently based in Northeastern Ohio (Akron-Cleveland area).

-Below, you will find a sample of some of my outreach activities (last updated February 8, 2019).
+Below, you will find a sample of my outreach activities.

 Science Olympiad mentorship.
 Led workshops to prepare students for the high school Science Olympiad competition.
 (December 2017 – February 2018)

 Lunchtime science careers conversation.
 Discussed scientific research, academic and career opportunities with high school students in the Upward Bound Math and Science Program.
 (April 2017)

 UC Riverside Science Day.
 Led activities for ~200 4th grade students to learn about animal diversity and adaptations.
 (February 2017)